 This deposit type consists of sheets and lenses of braunite, hausmannite, and rhodochrosite, and oxidized braunite that is intercalated with shale, chert, jasper, limestone, marine basalt flows, mafic tuff, spilite, and siliceous keratophyre.
 Host mafic volcanic rock differs from normal tholeiitic basalt in relatively higher content of K, Na, and Ti.
 Deposits generally occur in sequences with abundant chert and sedimentary rock, rather than in sequences dominated by volcanic rock.
 Deposits are often associated with volcanogenic Fe deposits, and sometimes contain complex oxidized ferromanganese minerals.
 Strong development of secondary Mn oxides (todorokite, psilomelane, amorphous MnO2) is typical at the surface and along fractures.
-Japanese Mn deposits are mainly hosted in chert in a Jurassic accretionarywedge complex and do not contain volcanic rock.
-However, a volcanogenic-sedimentary origin is interpreted (Watanabe and others, 1970).
+Japanese Mn deposits are mainly hosted in chert in a Jurassic accretionary-wedge complex and do not contain volcanic rock.
+However, a volcanogenic-sedimentary origin is interpreted.
 The depositional environment is interpreted as related to marginal basins associated with island arcs or young intraplate rift basins.
-Examples of the deposit type are at Bidzhanskoe (Kabalinskoe), Russia, Mazulskoye, Russia, Saihangol, Mongolia, and Usinskoye, Russia.
+Examples of the deposit type are at Bidzhanskoe (Kabalinskoe), Mazulskoye, and Usinskoye, Russia, and Saihangol, Mongolia.